TrueAquarius/SimuBank/.roo/rules-test-automation/Test Automation Framework.md

 - Use **Selenium WebDriver** for test automation.
 - Selenium test scripts shall always be written in **TypeScript**.
 - Use **Jest** as test runner.

+## Page Object Model

 - Follow the **Page Object Model (POM)** design pattern: Each page or significant component of the application shall be encapsulating the selectors and methods to interact with that page's elements.
 Store such page object models in ``/tests/e2e/pages``.
-- Functions which are common to several pages shalle be placed in ``/test/e2e/pages/BasePage.ts``.
+- Functions which are common to several pages shall be placed in ``/test/e2e/pages/BasePage.ts``.
 All Page classes shall inherit from that BasePage class.

+## Test Scenarios

+Each test scenario shall start with uploading the right database to MongoDB.
+Please read ``documents\testdata\Test Data Management.md`` for details.

 ## Folder Structure